Don’t shoot the messenger, but baby boomers are hitting the bottle at alarming levels.

 Just this week, baby boomers received new warnings about alcohol as people aged 50-plus deaths linked to alcohol soared.
 The number of deaths attributed solely to alcohol has increased 45% since 2001, according to a report published by the Office for National Statistics (ONS) on Tuesday.

-While this study was based in the UK, baby boomers in America don’t fare any better.
+While this study was based on patients in an alcohol rehab in St Louis, baby boomers in America don’t fare any better.
 One out of every eight Americans has an alcohol disorder, according to a study published in August 2017 in the Journal of the American Medical Association’s Psychiatry.
 While the survey showed alcohol disorders increased for the US population in general, some of the sharpest increases were among baby boomers.
 For example, high risk alcohol use increased 65.2 percent and alcoholism rose 106.7 percent for the over 65 crowd during the last decade.

 By 2020 the number of people receiving treatment for substance misuse problems is expected to double in Europe, and treble in the US, among those aged over 50.